 Do I have to submit test scores to Brandeis University?

-No, Brandeis University is test optional, so you can make the call whether or not to send your test scores.
-If your scores are higher than the school's average, you may want to send them.
-If your scores are average or below average, you it might make sense to leave them out of your application..
+❌ No, Brandeis University is test optional, so it's up to you if you want to submit test scores or not.
+If you have higher than average scores, you probably want to include them.
+If your scores are average or below average, you may want not want to include them in your application.

 What is Brandeis University's acceptance rate?